-- Increased congestion on West End, Bridge Street, Woodstock Road and Newlands into and out of Witney. - Increased NO2 levels and concomitant particulate pollution on Bridge Street, the Air Quality Management Area which has an Air Quality Action Plan [10], [11], that cites the WEL as part of the measures expected to bring Bridge Street air quality up and NO2 levels down to compliance with national objectives. - A missed opportunity to dovetail flood mitigation measures at the river. - A missed opportunity to improve walking and cycling routes to connect residents to Witney.
+- Increased congestion on West End, Bridge Street, Woodstock Road and Newlands into and out of Witney, described as 'Carmageddon' in the Oxford Mail. - Increased NO2 levels and concomitant particulate pollution on Bridge Street, the Air Quality Management Area which has an Air Quality Action Plan [10], [11], that cites the WEL as part of the measures expected to bring Bridge Street air quality up and NO2 levels down to compliance with national objectives. - A missed opportunity to dovetail flood mitigation measures at the river. - A missed opportunity to improve walking and cycling routes to connect residents to Witney.